-As entrepreneurs we’re busy people, whether we’re commuting from home to the office, going uptown for a meeting or stepping out for a quick coffee break, and our business’ are on the go 24/7 too.
-Thanks to technology, we don’t have to wait to come back from our coffee break to find out what went down in the 20 minutes we were gone – it can all be on our phone.
-This is good news for those of us who can’t go an hour at the gym without anxiously wondering what could possibly be going wrong while we’re not working.
+As entrepreneurs, we’re busy people, whether we’re commuting from home to the office, going uptown for a meeting or stepping out for a quick coffee break, and our businesses’ are on the go 24/7 too.
+Thanks to technology, we don’t have to wait to come back from our coffee break to find out what went down in the 20 minutes we were gone—it can all be on our phone.
+This is good news for those of us who can’t go for an hour at the gym without anxiously wondering what could possibly be going wrong while we’re not working.

-There are 20 apps I keep on my phone so I can stay sane and manage my online businesses while I’m on the go.
-Not only do they provide valuable services for my business, but it means I can stay updated in real time.
+There are 18 business apps I keep on my phone so I can stay sane and manage my online businesses while I’m on the go.
+Not only do they provide valuable services for my business, but it means I can stay updated in real-time.

 If I hadn’t already convinced you to use Dashlane in the How to Bulletproof Your Online Business post, give it a second read and download the free Dashlane app now.
 The number one way to protect your businesses online is to use separate and complex passwords for every service you use.
 You, your business and your customer’s security can easily be protected simply by properly managing your passwords, and Dashlane’s free app makes it so easy to do that.